Unknwon/unknwon.io/content/about.md

 ---
 Welcome!

-I'm a software engineer at [Sourcegraph](https://sourcegraph.com) who emphasizes on good design and code quality.
+I'm a software engineer who emphasizes on good design and code quality.

 I love using Go and did a lot work with it, some of them including: